Your Success is our Mission!

 - Student Portal: Your Student Portal will play a key role in remote learning.

-- Spiritual Nourishment: While we might have to practice social distancing, we should not practice spiritual distancing.
-So, to nourish your heart, mind, soul, and strength – be sure to take time to focus on God’s Word.
+- Spiritual Nourishment: To nourish your heart, mind, soul, and strength – be sure to take time to focus on God’s Word.

 Fri.
 8:00 am – 5:00 pm